The 25 Most Expensive Dog Breeds in the World - TomKings Puppies Blog

 The 25 Most Expensive Dog Breeds in the World

 If you’ve read our Ultimate French Bulldog Price List, you already know that Frenchies are one of the most expensive dog breeds and not without a reason.
 Owning them is still absolutely priceless, similarly to so many other breeds out there.
-Although it’s almost impossible to compile a comprehensive list, we’ve decided to round up 25 different dog breeds that are considered some of the most expensive in the world.
-If you’re curious which these are, check out our list!
+Based on our years of breeding experience, we believe that while some breeds can cost thousands of dollars due to rarity, pedigree, or high demand, the true value of a dog is found in the love and companionship they provide.
+In this guide, we’ll look at 25 of the world’s most expensive dog breeds, what makes them unique and why people are willing to pay such high prices for them.

 What makes certain dog breeds so expensive?